 When we talk about getting the basics right, this includes undertaking detailed keyword research, ensuring the content on your site is developed around the keywords that you are targeting and ensuring that your website is easy to navigate and responsive, meaning it can be easily viewed on any device.

 Without doubt your website content is still the single most important factor in positively influencing your search rankings.
 However, there are technical factors that influence whether Google can easily see and understand your content.
 These are called ‘on-page’ factors and include elements such as page titles, meta descriptions, heading tags, url structures and image ‘alt’ text.
+These can all be managed in your website Content Management System (CMS).
 Now let’s take a look at the benefits of SEO and the link between SEO, branding and online visibility.